harmanbrar7/harmanbrar7/README.md

 - Distributed systems & backend infrastructure
 - Real-time ML systems
 - High-throughput data pipelines
 - Probabilistic / decision-based systems
+- E2E Software Development

 ---

 ## 💼 Work

-Most of my engineering work is done in private/organization repositories as part of my role at Kero Sports, where I build and operate real-time systems, data pipelines, and machine learning infrastructure in production environments.
+All of my engineering work is done in private/organization repositories as part of my role at Kero Sports, where I build and operate real-time systems, data pipelines, and machine learning infrastructure in production environments.

 ---